TajEddineMarmoul/PDF2Text-Arabic/README.md

 وزارة الصحة والحماية الاجتماعية | 5.500
 ```

-This is intentionally not markdown.
-It is a stable separator format for RAG and data pipelines:
+This is intentionally not markdown:

-- Empty cells are visible as consecutive separators.
+- Empty cells remain visible as consecutive separators.
-- Rows stay self-contained.
+- Rows stay self-contained for downstream parsing.
 - Complex Arabic/French/numeric cells remain in text form.
-- The extractor avoids inventing headers when the PDF does not have reliable headers.
+- The extractor avoids inventing headers when the PDF does not provide reliable headers.

 ## Footer Detection

-Footer detection uses multiple signals:
+Footer detection is designed for official documents with numbered references.
+It uses signals such as:

 - Superscript reference tips in the body.
 - Matching footer lines such as `167 - ...`.
-- Separator rules drawn as vectors or text.
+- Footer separators drawn as lines or text.
-- Same-font footer backtracking when footer text starts above the first numbered line.
+- Same-font backtracking when the footer begins above the first numbered reference line.

-If no real tip exists, the extractor avoids cropping based on separators alone.
-This protects pages where `---`, `___`, or dotted rows are part of the body or a table.
+The conservative rule is: if there is no reliable reference signal, the extractor should avoid cropping based on separators alone.
+This protects pages where `---`, `___`, dotted rows, or table rules are body content.

 ## Debug Overlay